dbpedia/databus/docs/roadmap.md

 ### Mappings

-We implemted a prototypical CSV to RDF conversion with TARQL in the Databus Download Client.
+We implemented a prototypical CSV to RDF conversion with TARQL in the Databus Download Client.
 We  to integrate a full RML engine.
 At the moment, "[FunMap: Efficient Execution of Functional Mappings for Knowledge Graph Creation](https://arxiv.org/abs/2008.13482)" by DBpedia Member TIB seems the best candidate.&#x20;

 ### More Download As Options